harrymkt/zluinav/content/docs/macros/content.md

 weight = 1
 +++
 # content.html
 This macro defines content processing, because the theme supports variables.
-Variables are processed by `$variable_name$`.
+Variables are processed by `%variable_name%`.

 ## process
 Returns the content replaced with all supported variables.